mitchpaulus/dotfiles/notes/echo_string_trimmer.md

 3. Pull line through head, equal line distances on both sides
 4. Hold top of trimmer head while turning the knob clockwise to wind line onto spool.

+## Spin Direction

+Head spins counterclockwise, so walk left to right, keep to the right of the head, so it ejects to the left.